DaHoC/Java2Bndtools/README.md

 1. Integrate correct progress meter (currently unused)
 1. Develop strategy to mark projects that the plugin should consider, i.e. set the nature and builder by selection
 1. Provide a good way to ship this plugin to team developers
-1. Check if there is nothing preventing this project to become open-source
+1. Check if there is nothing preventing this project to become open-source, settle for software license